maikroservice/maikroservice/README.md

 I'm an ethical hacker who focuses on educating other people to learn the in's and out's of cyber security.
 I started my journey in April 2021 next to my day job and share things I learn over at Bluesky [@maikroservice](https://bsky.app/profile/maikroservice.com) and in video-form on [Youtube](https://youtube.com/@maikroservice)

+- 🔭 I’m currently working on rust projects to integrate offensive tooling using native APIs
+- 🌱 I’m currently learning rusty malware development in depth
+- 👯 I’m looking to collaborate on windows/mac offensive tooling development
+- 💬 talk to me me about dogs, surfing, security and diy projects
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: shorter in person, definitely shorter in person.

 ![](https://komarev.com/ghpvc/?username=maikroservice&color=brightgreen)

 ---